Loan Programs

 Creighton University participates in the William D. Ford Direct Loan program (Direct Loans).
 This means that the loans we offer are funded by the Department of Education to you, the student.
 You are automatically considered for a Direct Loan after submitting your FAFSA.

-Unsubsidized loans begin accruing interest while you are in school or in deferment and repayment begins 6 months after graduation or less than half-time enrollment.
-Pharmacy students can borrow between $33,000 and $37,167 and the aggregate maximum is $224,000 in Subsidized and Unsubsidized Loans (including undergraduate loans).
-Physical and Occupational Therapy students may borrow up to $20,500 annually and an aggregate maximum amount of $138,500 in Subsidized and Unsubsidized Loans (including undergraduate loans).
-Interest rate and origination fee information can be found on the Financial Aid web page.
+Pharmacy students that have started their program prior to July 1, 2026 can borrow between $33,000 and $37,167 and the aggregate maximum is $224,000 in Subsidized and Unsubsidized Loans (including undergraduate loans).
+Physical and Occupational Therapy students that have started their program prior to July 1, 2026 may borrow up to $20,500 annually and an aggregate maximum amount of $138,500 in Subsidized and Unsubsidized Loans (including undergraduate loans).

 Application: Students will need to complete a Federal Direct Loan Master Promissory Note (MPN), entrance counseling through the Department of Education's website.
 Application information will be included with a student's Financial Aid offer notification.